 - There are also serious concerns about whether a Trump administration would enforce the Individuals with Disabilities Education Act, given that Attorney General Jeff Sessions has called the inclusion of students with disabilities “the single most irritating problem for teachers throughout America today.”

 - During DeVos's confirmation hearing, she stated that enforcement of the Individuals with Disabilities Education Act should be left to the states, seemingly unaware that this is a federal law.

-- Human rights abuses in prisons disproportionately impact people with disabilities because many prisons currently ignore the American with Disabilities Act.
-Rather than comply with the American with Disabilities Act and provide accommodations, prisons often put people with disabilities in solitary confinement.
-This will be exacerbated by the reported reductions in civil rights enforcement in the Trump administration's budget.
+Human rights abuses in prisons impact people with disabilities more than those without disabilities because many prisons ignore the American with Disabilities Act (ADA).
+Rather than obey the ADA and provide accommodations, prisons often put people with disabilities in solitary confinement.
+This problem will probably get worse due to the reported cuts in civil rights enforcement in Trump's budget.

 - Disability rights have often been considered an issue that both parties care about.
 This means some Republicans in Congress may not support some of the Trump administration's proposals.